-Irene Yoon is the LARB Publishing Workshop Director and previously served as a Workshop Faculty Advisor.
+Irene Yoon (she/her) is Executive Director of the Los Angeles Review of Books and the LARB Publishing Workshop Director.
 After living in Vladivostok, Russia on a Fulbright scholarship, she earned her doctorate in English from UC Berkeley, where she taught courses on contemporary fiction and visual culture, managed Art of Writing, an interdisciplinary writing program, and trained new teachers as the English Department's Assistant Pedagogy Chair.
 Irene has worked with several authors to prepare books for publication with Columbia, Harvard, and Oxford University Presses.
 Her own writing has appeared in journals such as Twentieth Century Literature, Transition Magazine, and the Los Angeles Review of Books.

-Jessica Kubinec is the Managing Director of the Los Angeles Review of Books where she oversees the day-to-day operations of all LARB programming, including the LARB Publishing Workshop.
+Jessica Kubinec (she/her) is the Managing Director of the Los Angeles Review of Books where she oversees the day-to-day operations of all LARB programming, including the LARB Publishing Workshop.
 She received her BA in creative writing at Cal State Northridge and her MA in English language and culture at the University of Amsterdam in the Netherlands, and has worked in publishing and publicity for over ten years.
 She lives in Los Angeles with her husband.